SymfonyCasts/symfony5/sfcasts/ep5-security/owner-rendering.md

 Now that each `Question` has an `owner` - a `User` object - it's time to celebrate!
-On the frontend, we can start rendering *real* data... instead of always having the same cat picture and question written by the same Tisha, those are both hard-coded.
+On the frontend, we can start rendering *real* data... instead of always having the same cat picture and question written by the same Tisha.
+Those are both hard-coded, though we *do* love Tisha the cat here at SymfonyCasts.

-Let's start in the homepage.
+Start on the homepage.
 Open up `templates/question/homepage.html.twig`.
 And... here's where we loop over the questions.
 First, for the avatar, we can use the helper method we created earlier: `{{ question.owner.avatarUri }}`.

-Next... down here towards the bottom, here's where we print the question owner's name.
-We'll use `question.owner.displayName`.
-That's *another* custom method we created earlier.
+Next... down towards the bottom, here's where we print the question owner's name.
+Let's use `question.owner.displayName`.
+100 experience points for using *two* custom methods in a row.

-Now... our page is starting to look real!
+And now... our page is starting to look real!
 Click into a question.
 Let's do the same thing for the show page.
 Open that template: `show.html.twig`.

-For the avatar, make the same change: `question.owner.avatarUri`.
+For the avatar, use `question.owner.avatarUri`.

-Then... down here, for the name, use `{{ question.owner.displayName }}`.
+Then... down here, for the name, `{{ question.owner.displayName }}`.

-Ohm and I forgot to do one thing.
-Copy that, head back up to the avatar so that we can also update the `alt` attribute.
+Oh, and I forgot to do one thing.
+Copy that, head back up to the avatar... so that we can also update the `alt` attribute.

-back up to my image.
-Avatar.
-There we go.
-I'll I'll be responsible and make sure I update the alt on the image as well.
 I also need to do that on the homepage... here it is.

 Let's try this!
 Refresh the page and... we are dynamic!